How Big Do German Shepherds get? Well the answer is, it depends!

 How Can I Check If My GSD Is The Right Size by Age and Weight?

-We have made it super easy for you to check your GSD by weight and age by finding a cool resource.
+There is a site that makes super easy for you to check your GSD by weight and age as general guidelines.

 PuppyChart.com has an easy to use chart where you plug in information, and you’re given weight estimates for the age of your GSD.